 It is suggested that you maintain a good level of physical fitness, as these climbs are challenging.
 Exercise uphill with a moderate-sized pack.
 Go for long runs or bike rides - try to increase your cardiovascular health.

-Colorado has 54 14,000-foot peaks!
-Let us help you summit the ones here in the Elk range, including North Maroon Peak, Pyramid Peak, Snowmass Peak and Castle Peak.
-We also guide Mount Elbert (the highest of the 54-14ers).Please contact us via phone at 970-925-7625 or email/form to determine the best date for you or to request more information.
+Colorado has 58, 14,000-foot peaks!
+Let us help you summit the ones here in the Elk range, including South/North Maroon Peak, Pyramid Peak, Capitol Peak, Snowmass Peak, Castle Peak and Mount Elbert (the highest and one of the easier 14’ers).Please contact us via phone at 970-925-7625 or email/form to determine the best date for you or to request more information.

 Please note: AEW's number one priority is your safety.
 Many conditions affect our guides' decisions in the mountains, including client fitness and comfort, weather conditions and route conditions.
 There are inherent hazards in mountain travel such as inclement weather, avalanches, rock fall, ice fall that our guides manage yet cannot eliminate.
 The combination of our guides' formal training and wealth of experience assures that their sound decision create an enjoyable and safe mountain experience.
 Aspen Expeditions reserves the right to turn around or change routes without refunds or credits under any conditions.Please contact us via phone at 970-925-7625 or email/form to determine the best date for you or to request more information.